Strange metal in the doped Hubbard model via percolation: Introduction

 The $T$-linear nature of the resistivity and the other unusual properties in strange metals appear to be inconsistent with a description of these system in terms of quasiparticles.
-Current is dissipated on a time scale $\tau \sim \hbar/k_B T$ depending only on temperature, demonstrating that at least the charge-carrying sector of these systems contain no other characteristic energy scale, such as a quasiparticle mass.
-Consequently, in recent years there has been a great amount of theoretical work aiming to better understand strongly-interacting systems without quasiparticles, such as the Sachdev-Ye-Kitaev (SYK) model and its large-$N$ relatives~\cite{Sachdev1993, Parcollet1998, Parcollet1999, Kitaev2015a, Kitaev2015b, Sachdev2015, Esterlis2019, Chowdhury2022, Sachdev2023}, or those with holographic dualities to gravitational theories~\cite{Hartnoll2018}.
-Other approaches explore destroying the electronic Fermi surface via coupling to critical bosons~\cite{Coleman2001, Florens2004, Senthil2008a, Senthil2008b}, or invoke the intrinsically non-quasiparticle concept of unparticles~\cite{Georgi2007, Phillips2013, Karch2016, Limtragool2016, Leong2017}.
-Still other work takes a model-agnostic hydrodynamic approach to study systems with anomalous transport properties~\cite{Andreev2011, Hartnoll2015, Lucas2015, Lucas2016, Lucas2017}.
+Current is dissipated on a timescale $\tau \sim \hbar/k_B T$ depending only on temperature~\cite{Legros2019, Hartnoll2022}, suggesting that at least the charge-carrying sector of these systems contain no other characteristic energy scale, such as a quasiparticle mass or Fermi energy.
+Consequently, in recent years there has been a great amount of theoretical work aiming to better understand strongly-interacting systems without quasiparticles, such as the Sachdev-Ye-Kitaev (SYK) model and its large-$N$ relatives~\cite{Sachdev1993, Parcollet1998, Parcollet1999, Kitaev2015a, Kitaev2015b, Sachdev2015, Song2017, Esterlis2019, Chowdhury2022, Sachdev2023}, or models with holographic dualities to gravitational theories~\cite{Hartnoll2018}.
+Other approaches examine the loss of quasiparticles near a Fermi surface via coupling to critical bosons~\cite{Coleman2001, Florens2004, Senthil2008a, Senthil2008b, Lee2009, Metlitski2010, Else2021, Shi2022}, which can also be accomplished with large-$N$ models~\cite{Esterlis2021, Guo2022, Shi2023}.
+Still other works invoke the intrinsically nonquasiparticle concept of unparticles~\cite{Georgi2007, Phillips2013, Karch2016, Limtragool2016, Leong2017}, or take a model-agnostic hydrodynamic approach to study systems with anomalous transport properties~\cite{Andreev2011, Hartnoll2015, Lucas2015, Lucas2016, Lucas2017}.
+These approaches have their own strengths and weaknesses.
+Large-$N$ models can be solved exactly but the large number of flavors they invoke have no clear microscopic interpretation.
+Theories with critical bosons use uncontroversial, well-understood properties of quantum critical points, but there is a history of difficulty in actually identifying the nature of the critical doping $p_c$ in the cuprates---as noted above, some observations are at odds with identifying this as a standard quantum critical point.

-Taking experimental, numerical, and theoretic insights together, we propose that a model for the strange metal phase of the cuprates can in principle be obtained from the Hubbard Hamiltonian on a 2d square lattice without any additional effects such as phonons, disorder, or structural transitions, and without introducing additional degrees of freedom by hand.
-This model should be able to naturally reproduce generic experimental phenomena, such as $T$-independent features at $p_c\sim0.19$, $T$-linear resistivity, power-law optical conductivity, and the appearance of coherent quasiparticles and crossover to Fermi liquid behavior for $p>p_c$.
-There is existing work examining non-Fermi-liquid phenomena in doped Mott insulators~\cite{Parcollet1999} which hits close to this aim, however there the system is composed of $SU(N)$ spins with an artificial large-$N$ limit, following Ref.~\cite{Sachdev1993}, instead of the physical case of spin-$1/2$.